typesense/showcase-books-search/README.md

 ln -s .env.development .env

-BATCH_SIZE=1000 yarn run indexer:transformDataset # This will output a JSONL file yarn run indexer:importToTypesense # This will import the JSONL file into Typesense
+yarn run indexer:extractAuthors # This will output an authors.jsonl file yarn run indexer:transformDataset # This will output a transformed_dataset.json file BATCH_SIZE=100000 yarn run indexer:importToTypesense # This will import the JSONL file into Typesense

 yarn start
 ```